Myeloma 101 – What is Myeloma????

 Due to an ever increasing interest by the research community, new therapies are being discovered and tested under clinical trials.
 Myeloma Alberta Support Society provides links to the following websites in an attempt to make educational information available to MASS members.
 These sites contain reports on treatment therapies, standards of care, new trials, newsletters, bogs presentations and webinars some are local and some are international.

-Standards of Myeloma Care in Alberta found at: information at
+Standards of Myeloma Care in Alberta found at: Standards

 New and available Myeloma Trials (Alberta) maybe found at: Alberta Trials

-Myeloma Canada is a valuable site providing information from a National Prospective click on Myeloma Canada
+Myeloma Canada is a valuable site providing information from a national perspective.
+Myeloma Canada

 The International Myeloma Foundation (IMF) contains information and insight into Myeloma developments on an international scale.
 Teleconferences:(free of charge) are routinely announced and presented by the International Myeloma Foundation. click on IMF